-The answer is, “It depends.”
-Trees with cavities are often just as strong as ever, but if the cavity is located near the base of the tree, or if the diameter is too big in relation to the trunk’s girth, they may cause weakness that could result in the tree falling.
-To be sure that your home and all of its occupants are safe, have any worrisome tree cavities or splits checked out by a tree care professional.
+Another issue that can signify the risk of cavities in trees is their size.
+If a cavity is small, you may be able to leave the tree alone as the cavity is too small to compromise the tree’s structural integrity.
+On the other hand, a large cavity is a cause for concern.
+For example, if the diameter of the tree cavity is too big in relation to the trunk’s girth, the cavity may cause weakness resulting in the tree falling.
+To ensure that your home and its occupants are safe, have any worrisome tree cavities or splits checked out by a tree care professional.

 Some tree abnormalities need no special attention.
 The tree has healed and compensated for the weakness from the injury.
 Other abnormalities require treatment to ensure the tree’s continued stability and health.
 Some trees with abnormalities need to be removed for the safety of surrounding property or people.

 Sometimes branches fork off from the tree trunk at sharp angles.
-As the tree matures, the branches get thicker and heavier, and are more prone to breaking off.
+As the tree matures, the branches get thicker and heavier and are more prone to breaking off.
 If the fork occurs in the early formation of the tree, two main tree branches can seem like separate trunks of the tree.

 Stein has a permit to work in spotted lanternfly quarantine areas in Pennsylvania and Delaware.
 Tree Service Companies have to be trained in proper moving and disposal of materials to avoid spread of the spotted lanternfly and Stein has completed the training courses.
-Learn more.